ArchiveBox/docs/Setting-up-Authentication.md

 ### API Request Header Authentication

-> This method is provided in case you have a reverse proxy in front of ArchiveBox that consumes bearer headers.
+> This method is provided in case you have a reverse proxy in front of ArchiveBox that consumes the bearer header.

 Pass `X-ArchiveBox-API-Key=YOURAPITOKENHERE` as a request header.